Get your free stress and anxiety eBook (57 page PDF)

 Motivated by a profound sense of moral obligation, they tirelessly champion causes aimed at righting perceived wrongs.

-Burnout and exhaustion can hinder our ability to effectively advocate for change and sustain our efforts over the long term.
+Burnout, compassion fatigue and exhaustion can hinder our ability to effectively advocate for change and sustain our efforts over the long term.

 By finding a balance between striving for change and accepting the limitations of your control, you can maintain your mental wellbeing while continuing to work towards a more just world.
 Despite the inherent unfairness of life, you can still make a positive difference and contribute to meaningful social change efforts.